cu-library/tyro/readme.md

             }
           ]
         }
+    /status/item/[itemID] : Status JSON, returns a JSON doc like:
+        {
+            CallNumber: " JC578.R383 G67 2007",
+            Status: "IN LIBRARY",
+            Location: "Floor 4 Books"
+        }
     /raw : A thin wrapper around the Sierra API.
 Tyro will take care of the bearer tokens and X-Forwarded-For header.

-The `/status/[bidID]` endpoint is the only one that will respect the Access-Control-Allow-Origin header.
+The `/status/bib/[bibID]` and `/status/item/[itemID]` endpoints are the only ones that will respect the Access-Control-Allow-Origin header.
 Tyro doesn't allow cross domain access to the raw Sierra API.

 This software is now in beta.
 Please create issues for bugs or feature requests.